fadzrinmadu/fadzrinmadu/README.md

 ### Talking About Personal Stuffs:
   - 🔭 I’m currently working on my personal project
   - ⚡ Excited to create open-source projects
-  - 🌱 I’m currently learning MERN stack technology
+  - 🌱 I’m currently learning Node.js and React
-  - 💕 I'm currently fall in love with Javascript
   - 💬 Feel free to ask me about web development or JavaScript
   - 📫 You can reach me at <a href="mailto:muhfadzrinmadu@gmail.com">muhfadzrinmadu@gmail.com</a>